curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 * Inability to share
 * Inability to collect the information in the first place

-# Sharing gives value to others (not_finished)
+# Sharing gives value to others

-asdf
+In short, information can be valuable.
+The value of useful information generally exceeds the cost of processing useless/false information.
+Information can generally be shared with low cost and consuming it doesn't destroy it.

 # Sharing yields power to others

+There is information inequality between two individuals/organizations on a topic if one has more useful information than the other about that topic.
+The two have inequal amounts of information on that topic.

-Information inequality means useful information available to one is much less than the information available to another.
-The one with more information will have *greater ability* (information x processing power).
-When another has information about you, and you don't have comparable information about them, that *greater ability* turns into *power over you*.
+Generally speaking, the more information you have about a particular topic, the greater your ability will be at things relating to that topic.
+For example, if you know how much money a company that wants to hire you is willing to spend, you are in much better salary negotiating position than if you didn't have that information.
+When information inequality exists between two individuals/organizations, the one with more information will have *greater ability*.
+When someone else has your personal information and you don't have theirs, that *greater ability* becomes *power over you*.

+# Too much information inequality is expensive

 When others have *power over you*, it isn't always a bad thing.
 Most governments have a great deal of power over their citizens and hopefully most of their citizens believe that's a good thing.
 However, trusting those with power over you is an expensive thing.

-Given the choice between another having power over you or not, with no other considerations, you should choose *not*, because the other can abuse their power to their gain and your loss.
+If you were to pick a random person, and decide whether to give them power over you, you should choose not to.
+There's no benefit in giving others power over you for nothing in exchange, but there is a cost.
+The other can abuse their power to their gain and your loss.
 The cost of yielding power to others is the risk that they potentially abuse their power.

+Examples:

-Ex: The cost of giving your personal information to companies in exchange for services is that they potentially use or sell that information in ways that harm you.
+* The cost of giving your personal information to companies in exchange for services is that they potentially use or sell that information in ways that harm you.

-Ex: The cost of a publicly traded company having to share their revenues, expenses, and profits is that private ones have a better idea whether competing is worth it.
+* The cost of a publicly traded company having to share their revenues, expenses, and profits is that private ones have a better idea whether competing is worth it.

-# Too much information inequality is expensive (not_finished)

-Trusting others not to use your personal information to your detriment is a costly risk...

 # Not sharing is a tradegy of the commons

-Information inequality means that sharing information has a cost.
-Sharing information benefits everyone else, giving ability and power to others, without inherently gaining any yourself.
-There are situations where sharing information benefits you, but it's because you're getting something in exchange for sharing that information rather than directly benefitting from sharing - often services, money, or social capital.
+Sharing information has a cost because it creates an information inequality that yields power to those you shared with.
+When you share information it benefits everyone else, giving ability and power to others without inherently gaining any yourself.
+There are situations where sharing information benefits you, but it's because you're getting something in exchange for sharing that information - often services, money, or social capital.
 Not sharing is a [*tragedy of the commons*](https://en.wikipedia.org/wiki/Tragedy_of_the_commons):

 > *A situation within a shared-resource system where individual users acting independently according to their own self-interest behave contrary to the common good of all users by depleting or spoiling that resource through their collective action.*